sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Service mesh

-There are a few [known issues](../troubleshoot.md#service-mesh) when running Sourcegraph with service mesh.
-We recommend including the `network/envoy` component in your components list to bypass the issue where Envoy, the proxy used by Istio, breaks Sourcegraph search function by dropping proxied trailers for requests made over HTTP/1.1 protocol.
+There are a few [known issues](troubleshoot.md#service-mesh) when running Sourcegraph with service mesh.
+We recommend including the `network/envoy` component in your components list to bypass the issue where Envoy, the proxy used by Istio, breaks Sourcegraph search function by dropping proxied trailers for [HTTP/1](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#config-core-v3-http1protocoloptions) requests.

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml